The Biggest Blockchain Trends to Follow in 2022 and Beyond

 A woman standing on top of a bending arrow with a bitcoin sign on top surrounded by symbols of innovation such as solar panels and science equipment

-The blockchain was invented in 2008 as a technology to serve the cryptocurrency Bitcoin.
-In 2018, Bitcoin reached the peak of its popularity, and this became the starting point for the recognition of the technology itself.
+The blockchain was invented in 2008 as a technology to support the cryptocurrency Bitcoin.
+In 2018, Bitcoin reached the peak of its popularity, marking a significant point for the recognition of the technology itself.

 Read on to learn about the latest trends in blockchain technology that are shaping the future of businesses across the globe.